Teachers and Educators

 Workshop proposals are due Friday, December 31, 2021.
 Decisions on workshops will be made by the last week of January, and confirmation emails will be sent out the following week.
 If you have any questions, please contact Jeff Horst or Jeff Sams (email@example.com / firstname.lastname@example.org).

 Each year, over 1,700 attend the Ohio Thespian State Conference.
 For thespians across Ohio, this weekend is the highlight of the academic year.
 It is a tremendous honor to be selected as a host school, as well as an enormous undertaking requiring a significant commitment throughout the school year.
 Don’t worry, you won’t have to do it alone, the Educational Theatre Association Ohio Chapter (OhEdTA) and our network of volunteers are here to help you make the conference a success

 To ensure the conference remains a vibrant celebration of theatre, there are significant facility requirements of host schools.
 Before applying, confirm your school’s ability to meet these minimum requirements.
 Please note it is acceptable to split conference between two locations provided both locations are within immediate walking distance, as in the case of separate high school and junior high buildings

 - Workshop rooms each with computer access/ whiteboard available

 - Movement and Dance space

 - Registration area and secure location for Board and Host School

 - There needs to be two featured full-length performance spaces; one space for 45-minute to one hour cuttings (seating about 200 people), and one space for marathon performances (about 100 seats).

-- Space for the dance; large open space for Tech Challenge (both held on Saturday night)
+- Large open space for Tech Challenge

 - Area for buses to arrive at conference and park